-- 1 Click Tools tab ➤ Customization panel ➤ User Interface. - 2 In the Customize User Interface Editor, Customize tab, in the Customizations In <file name> pane, right-click Shortcut Menus.
+- a Click Manage tab ➤ Customization panel ➤ User Interface. - b In the Customize User Interface Editor, Customize tab, in the Customizations In <file name> pane, right-click Shortcut Menus.
 Click New Shortcut Menu.

 The new shortcut menu (named ShortcutMenu1) is placed at the bottom of the Menus tree.